2.2 - Organisational boundary

 Source: Pexels

-The Bilan Carbone® method is here applied at the scale of an organisation, whose definition includes any company, local authority, association, public establishment, company, corporation, firm, authority, institution, or a part or combination of the preceding entities.
+The Bilan Carbone® method is here applied at the scale of an organisation, whose definition includes any company, local authority, association, public institution, corporation, society, firm, authority, institution, or a part or combination of the preceding entities.

 The establishments, equipment and facilities of the organisation constitute the organisational boundary to be considered during the Bilan Carbone®.
-In order to define the organisational boundary, the organisation must diagram its organisational chart by listing all buildings, branches, subsidiaries, clients, suppliers, etc. that operate around it.
+In order to define the organisational boundary, the organisation shall diagram its organisational chart by listing all buildings, branches, subsidiaries, clients, suppliers, etc. that revolve around it.

 Establish the organisational boundary - figure 2.2.

-As part of a Bilan Carbone® and regardless of the maturity level targeted, 100% of the equipment and facilities over which the organisation exercises operational control, that is to say that it operates and uses.
-Any other choice must be justified.
+Within the framework of a Bilan Carbone® and regardless of the maturity level aimed, 100% of the equipment and facilities over which the organisation exercises an operational controlmust be included in the organisational boundary, that is to say which it operates and uses.
+Any other choice shall be justified.

-🔎 This requirement corresponds to the "operational control" approach of the Regulatory GHG Assessment, and of the ISO 14064-1:2018 standard.
+🔎 This requirement corresponds to the “operational control” approach of If the Bilan Carbone® is to be used for reporting to the, and of the ISO 14064-1:2018 standard.

-🔎 To express the Bilan Carbone® with a so-called “analytical” reading, consistent with analytical carbon accounting, the organisational boundary considers or defines the Analytical dimensions of the organisation.
+🔎 To express the Bilan Carbone® with an "analytical" reading, in coherence with the analytical carbon accounting, the organisational boundary considers or defines the analytical dimensions of the organisation.

 Within the Bilan Carbone®, it is possible to restrict the boundary to a part of the organisation, at the scale of a site, a project, a construction site, or an event.
-The flexibility this creates on the boundary can be relevant to adapt to certain needs (decision-making, action management, etc.)
+The flexibility this creates for the boundary can be relevant to adapt to certain needs (decision-making, management of actions, etc.)

 This choice is justified, transparent, and included in the deliverables.

-🔎 If the Bilan Carbone® is to serve a specific regulatory reporting purpose, the organisational boundary is that of the Legal entity subject to the regulation.
-The reporting of the Regulatory GHG Assessment must concern the SIREN of the organisation in question.
-The sustainability reporting CSRD must concern the same reporting company as the financial statements.
+🔎 If the Bilan Carbone® is to be used for a specific regulatory reporting, the organisational boundary shall be that of the Legal entity subject to the regulation.
+The reporting of the If the Bilan Carbone® is to be used for reporting to the shall concern the SIREN of the organisation concerned.
+The sustainability reporting CSRD shall concern the same reporting company as the financial statements.

-In the rest of this document, the Bilan Carbone® method uses only the term "organisation."
-It refers to the organisational boundary retained here (including if it is a part of the organisation or a grouping of organisations); and therefore differs from an Individual, Product or Territory.
+For the remainder of the document, the Bilan Carbone® method uses only the term “organisation”.
+It refers to the organisational boundary retained here (including if it is part of the organisation or a grouping of organisations); and therefore differs from a Individual, Product or Territory.
 Some specificities are related to local authorities or associations.

 Last updated